 - Position it behind the eyes of more than one character.
 (Not at the same time, though!)

 - Point it at viewpoint characters from the outside, rather than always looking through their eyes.

 - Even point it at something none of the characters could see, like a storm clouds rising a hundred miles away.

 Absolutely not.
 Sometimes, writing in first person will be exactly the right choice for a novel.
 It’s like James N. Frey said…

 With whatever viewpoint and voice you choose, you should exploit the possibilities of the viewpoint and voice you have chosen rather than feel constrained by its limitations.

-Or perhaps you really don’t care about all this “moving the camera around” business and simply want to tell an intimate story through one pair of first person eyes.
+Or perhaps you really don’t care about all this “moving the camera around” business.
+You simply want to tell an intimate story through one pair of first person eyes.
+That’s fine!

-Why?
-Whereas a large majority of novels written by beginners use the first person viewpoint, a large majority of published novels are written in third person point of view.
+While a majority of novels written by beginners use first person, a majority of published novels are written in third person point of view.
+Go figure!